Case Study #2

 • Align with parent company Morningstar's broader communications standards

-The Australia microsite in particular required careful balancing.
-It needed to speak to local issuers and investors who would assess Morningstar DBRS against incumbent rating agencies with deep Australian market history, while staying within a global template and compliance framework that wasn't designed with that local context in mind.
+The Australia microsite required particular care.
+It needed to speak to local issuers and investors assessing Morningstar DBRS against incumbents with deep Australian market history, while being built within an existing global web template that wasn't designed with that local context in mind.
+The website's technical constraints left limited room to customize the format, which made the writing work harder.

 Process